aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 Normally the replacement of text should be done at the cell level (per cell) or at the paragraph level.

-The following code example demonstrates how to replace all instances of a string of text in a table and cell.
+The following code example shows how to replace all instances of a string of text in a table and cell.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ExtractOrReplaceText-ReplaceText-ReplaceText.java" >}}